MetaMask/metamask-docs/docs/guide/snaps.md

 ### Getting Flask running in your local environment

-[MetaMask Flask](https://metamask.io/flask) is a distribution channel for developmental, experimental, and kooky stuff for MetaMask.
-Snaps is just the first feature to be released through it.
+[MetaMask Flask](https://metamask.io/flask) is a separate extension for developers that provides access to additional unstable APIs.
+The goal of Flask is to maximize developer control, so that we can learn the full extent of what developers want to do with MetaMask and incorporate those lessons into the main MetaMask distribution.
+Snaps is the first feature to be released on Flask.

 - Start by downloading [Flask](https://metamask.io/flask) and adding it to one of the available browsers of choice